Traffic-Alpha/LLM-Assisted-Light/README.md

 ## 📜 Citation

-If you find this work useful, please cite our papers:
+If you find our work useful in your research, we would be grateful if you could cite our papers:

 ```bibtex
 @article{wang2024llm,